 Despite the harsh and widespread condemnation of the campaign, including vandalized billboards, Cancer Research UK maintains that it was “absolutely right" to flag up the dangers of obesity, and that it has no plans to halt the advertisements.
 Still, the backlash may threaten the efficacy of public health campaigns designed to reduce obesity rates if accusations of fat-shaming overwhelm education of the dangers of obesity.

 To address the obesity epidemic public health officials must recognize that HAES as a movement emerged as a response to public health initiatives that use shaming tactics to combat select health conditions.
 These techniques have proven effective to halt harmful behaviors such as tobacco use, decreasing the incidence of tobacco-related illnesses and deaths, but may not prove ideal for reducing obesity rates.
-Compassion and sensitivity, emphasizing de-stigmatization as an essential objective, must be balanced with the need to increase Americans’ overall health by recognizing the serious, negative health outcomes associated with obesity.
+Compassion and sensitivity, emphasizing de-stigmatization as an essential objective, must be balanced with the need to improve the overall health of Americans by recognizing the serious, negative health outcomes associated with obesity.

 This post was prepared by Erica N. White, Legal Researcher, Network for Public Health Law – Western Region Office (JD Candidate 2021), and Leila Barraza, J.D., M.P.H., Consultant, Network for Public Health Law - Western Region Office, and Assistant Professor, Mel and Enid Zuckerman College of Public Health, University of Arizona.